tarekauel/tk1progex1/theory/ex5/ex5.md

 #### Notes
 Step 4.1 and 4.2 may be in different order.

+Step 7.1 and 7.2 may be in different order.

 ### Subtask b
 (Note: The term *router* is used in favor of the term *broker*)